kizniche/Mycodo/3.5/README.md

 This will set up the system to raise and lower the temperature to a certain level with two regulatory devices (one that can raise and one that can lower the temperature).

-Use the same configuration as the High-Humidity Regulation example, except change PID Regulate to 'Both' and change `Relay No.`, `P`, `I`, and `D` variables for both the up and down regluation of the PID controller.
-It may be necessary to increase the `PID Buffer` to prevent aggressive competition between up and down regluation (See the section below about the buffer).
+Use the same configuration as the High-Humidity Regulation example, except change PID Regulate to 'Both' and change `Relay No.`, `P`, `I`, and `D` variables for both the up and down regulation of the PID controller.
+It may be necessary to increase the `PID Buffer` to prevent aggressive competition between up and down regulation (See the section below about the buffer).

 ### Tips

 #### PID Buffer

-If regulation is set to 'Both' ways (up and down), the devices that regulate each direction may turn on excessively, essentially competing to maintain regulation of a precise set point.
+> If regulation is set to 'Both' ways (up and down), the devices that regulate each direction may turn on excessively, essentially competing to maintain regulation of a precise set point.
 This is where the `PID Buffer` may be effective at reducing relay activity.
 By setting the PID Buffer, a zone is formed (Set Point ± Buffer) where relays will not activate while the environmental condition is measured within this range.